JohnathonNow/johnwesthoff-blogwork/jbgames/README.md

 ..

 - /new\_room
-- No arguments
+- One argument - 'game' - javascript for the clients to run
-- Creates a new room on the server
+- Creates a new room on the server, running 'game'
 - Returns 'status', containing the request status, and 'code', containing the new room code

 Post status